 We wish we could turn back time and stop the accident from happening, but unfortunately all we can do is guide you on what to do after an accident to best prepare yourself for your physical and financial recovery.

 Call the Police and Say “Yes” to Medical Attention.

 Even if the other driver is a young teenager who made a mistake while delivering pizza, you should always call the police to the scene; it may be tempting to handle it on your own so that the other driver won’t “get in trouble,” but calling the police will in the end benefit you both.
-When the Colorado Springs police arrive, they will fill out a report; this report will be very helpful to your case later on.
+When the Colorado Springs police arrive, they will fill out ; this report will be very helpful to your case later on.

 Generally medical personnel will also arrive to the scene with the police; you should always say “yes” to getting checked out by a medical professional.
 Sometimes you may not notice injuries at first because you are in shock, but if left untreated, they can progress and become very dangerous.